Comprehensive Window & Door Repair Guide: Simple DIY Fixes & Professional Service in Andover and Surrounding Areas

 New PVC-U windows ‘catching’ as they’re opened

-If you’re PVC windows or aluminium windows have stopped closing properly or are catching as they’re opened and you have had them for a little while, the cause is most likely to be maintenance – or in our experience, lack of it!
+If your PVC windows or aluminium windows have stopped closing properly or are catching as they’re opened, the cause is most likely lack of maintenance!

 If gaps around windows are 10mm or less, all you need to do is to remove any loose debris from the gaps and cut away any failed sealant and then re-apply new mastic using a cartridge gun.
 It’s really important to do this at a slight angle to the wall, injecting a suitable exterior sealant into the gap.
 You’ll get a better finish if you do this in a single bead, only stopping at the corners.